 If you’re new to the idea of community projects, then there can be some confusing language to wrap your head around.
 To help clarify this I’ve put together a little glossary to get you up to speed – I’ll continue to add to this as necessary, so if you have anything you’d like me to add please do drop me a line.

 COMMUNITY PROJECT – an online community project is an event where a group of complementary business owners get together to publicly explore and discuss a topic relevant to their industry and target audiences.
 Community projects can take a number of different forms, but they should have a clear theme, a diverse selection of voices, a set time-frame, and some sort of discussion forum for participants and attendees to take the conversation further.
-Also known as an ONLINE SUMMIT.

 PARTICIPANTS – the people (usually complementary business owners) whom you invite to submit content to your community project.